Investigating Demographic Bias in Brain MRI Segmentation: A Comparative Study of Deep-Learning and Non-Deep-Learning Methods: Discussion

 A limitation of this work is its relatively small dataset size within each demographic subgroup, which may restrict generalizability and more nuanced biases.
 Moreover, while our study focused primarily on adult populations, biases may appear differently in children or older people.
 Additionally, our study focused solely on the right and left nucleus accumbens which are small structures.
 Future research should examine a broader range of structures and also other datasets to confirm whether this trend persists.
+We also acknowledge that our study is restricted to a single structure.
+Further study will need to extend bias evaluation beyond the NAc.
+The main challenge here is the lack of benchmark datasets with ground truth segmentations across the brain.
 Although our study focused solely on the effects of demographic attributes such as sex and race, we recognize that these are not the only potential sources of bias within a dataset.
 Other factors can also have a considerable impact on brain volumes and model segmentation performance.
 For instance, the HCP Young Adult dataset includes participants aged 22 to 35 and therefore excludes other age groups, such as children and older adults.
 As noted in our limitations, biases may manifest differently in children or older adults.
 In addition, the HCP dataset comprises only healthy subjects, which means that the findings may not generalize to individuals with psychiatric disorders, congenital abnormalities in brain anatomy, or other clinical conditions.
 Furthermore, social status and education level can also be confounding factors that are not considered in our study.
 Technical biases stemming from variations in scanner hardware, software, or acquisition parameters also introduce systematic variations.
 Additionally, although we intentionally designed our study to isolate demographic effects, this approach does not reflect real-world scenarios where training sets are more heterogeneous, potentially amplifying the observed biases.

 Finally, our study is diagnostic in nature and does not test potential bias mitigation strategies suitable for unbalanced data regimes.
 For instance, sensitive class-aware data augmentation~\citep{Xu2024} could be employed.
 This technique involves applying more aggressive data augmentation to underrepresented demographic groups within the training set, thereby encouraging the model to learn more robust and generalizable features that are not dependent on sensitive attributes.
 To address subgroup imbalances, data synthesis can be utilized.
 This approach leverages generative models to augment the training dataset with synthetic data for the minority class, ensuring a more balanced distribution for model training~\citep{POMBO2023102723}.
 Incorporating such prescriptive strategies in future work is a critical next step toward developing segmentation tools that are not only accurate but also fair across diverse populations.
 Finally, evaluating changes in bias under different network architectures or training procedures could inform best practices for equitable brain MRI segmentation.